Ecological Assessment Services

 Assessing the effects of projects on species, habitats, and sites.

 At EP Ecology, we pride ourselves in delivering a project from start to finish.
-This includes preliminary data collection, field surveys, and the assessment of effects on these species from the proposals.
+This includes preliminary data collection, field surveys, the assessment of effects on these species from the proposals, design of mitigation, support with licensing, and on-site support during project delivery.

 Ecological Impact Assessment